joaoeccel/healthcare-ai-monitor/README.md

 First file in the repository.
+Version 2.